2012-07-04

 Getting stuff done is great, but I think what I love the most about hackfests is all the opportunities to help each other.
 I'm happy I was able to help Jared with some data structure issue with his Tomboy OSX port, answer various questions from our Google Summer of Code students, assist Stephen with build issues with F-Spot, and even fix a grammar mistake in a commit message written by an American...

-And of course, I'd like to thank everyone who help me during this week !
 I would also like to thank David for organizing this hackfest.
 If you want more details on what happened during the week, go read his posts.

 And also, big thanks to to our sponsors !